goldshtn/linux-tracing-workshop/perf-opens.md

 # syscount -c -p $(pidof server)
 ```

+> NOTE: There's a BCC tool called syscount, and a perf-tools tool called syscount.
+If you have both installed and in the path (like in the lab environment), you will need to qualify the specific one -- in this case, the one in the perf-tools folder.

 This collects all syscall events.
 Press Ctrl+C after a few seconds to stop collection.
 As you can see, the application is making a lot of `nanosleep()` and `open()` calls, but doesn't seem to be making progress.
 This looks like a typical retry pattern -- try to open a file, fail, and then try again.

 - - -